-Interconnecting Utility:

-distributed generation facility and intercor the proposed distributed generation facility ned by the owner of the property where the proposed nection will be placed, when the owner or operator of y is not also the owner of the property, and the property lived in the interconnection of the distributed generation

-interest to the Property), as owner of the re- County, New York, known as et address] (the "Property"), at the request of [name of Developer] (the "Developer"; as used

-This Acknowledgment does not grant or c onvey any interest in the Property to the Developer.

-• date indicated below that the Property Owner is er on a proposal to install a distributed generation y.
+Interconnecting Utility: e): distributed generation facility and into the proposed distributed generation fa e signed by the owner of the property where the proposed erconnection will be placed, when the owner or operator of acility is not also the owner of the property, and the property involved in the interconnection of the distributed generation This Acknowledgment is executed by n the term shall include the Property Owner's successors in (the "Property Owner"; as used herein n the term shall include the Property Owner's successors in interest to the Property), as owner or the real property situated in the City/Town of ,, County, New York, known as [street address] (the "Property"), at the request of L [name of Developer] (the "Developer"; as used herein the term shall include the Deve This Acknowledgment does not grant t or convey any interest in the Property to the Developer. of the date indicated below that the Property Owner is reloper on a proposal to install a distributed generation operty.
+OR executed with the Property Owner or purchase the Property, an execu fies as of the date indicated below that the Developer has r one of the following: a signed option agreement to lease uted Property lease, or an executed purchase agreement for per a right to use the Property for purposes of installing the Property Owner: Developer: By: By: Name: Name: Title: Title: Date:

-OR

-with the Property Owner one of the for purchase the Property, an executed Pro- date indicated below that the Developer has executed llowing: a signed option agreement to lease or operty lease, or an executed purchase agreement for the at to use the Property for purposes of installing the

-Property Owner: Developer:

-By: By:

-Name: Name:

-11tle: 11tle:

-Date: Date: